The House of Yoga

 Ananda

 Ananda is a movement practitioner, teacher, and constant student.
 She began her yoga practice in NYC in 2002, and has been teaching internationally, whilst exploring diverse movement disciplines along the way, since 2008.
-Ananda has studied with Vidya Heisel of Frog Lotus Yoga (Andalusia, Spain), Jasmine Tarkeshi and Dana Flynn of Laughing Lotus (San Francisco), Jill Miller of Yoga Tune Up® (Los Angeles), Andres Vesga of the Ido Portal Method (Hong Kong), and Olivier Goetgeluck of Fighting Monkey (Antwerp).
+Ananda has studied with Vidya Heisel of Frog Lotus Yoga, Jasmine Tarkeshi and Dana Flynn of Laughing Lotus, Jill Miller of Yoga Tune Up®, Andres Vesga of the Ido Portal Method, and Olivier Goetgeluck of Fighting Monkey.
+She is currently training to be a Feldenkrais (Awareness Through Movement) practitioner.
 Over the years, she has come to believe that universal principles underlie all systems and that integration, as opposed to compartmentalization, enhances quality of life.
 Ananda believes in authenticity, autonomy, and creative expression in teaching.
 Her classes combine athleticism with intelligence, lyricism with methodology, the sensual with the cerebral.

 Emilie